 - That you are eligible for the immigrant visa in all other respects.

-If you have lost your permanent resident status, and you wish to apply for a “Returning Resident visa,” you must make an appointment for “Other Services” at https://lr.usembassy.gov/u-s-citizen-services/ in order to file an “Application to Determine Returning Resident Status” (Form DS-117) and submit evidence to support the above requirements along with filing the form.
+If you have lost your permanent resident status, and wish to apply for a “returning resident visa,” please go to USTravelDocs and schedule a “Returning Resident” appointment in order to file an “Application to Determine Returning Resident Status” (Form DS-117) and to submit evidence to support the requirements along with filing the form.

 The $180 USD fee for filing the “Application to Determine Returning Resident Status” (Form DS-117) is non-refundable if your application is denied.
 Payment is accepted in U.S. dollars only, and must be paid at the Embassy at the time of your appointment.